contactandyc/another-c-library/9_pool.md

 /* stla_pool_used returns the number of bytes that have been allocated by the pool itself.
-This will always be greater than stla_pool_size as there is overhead for the structures and this is independent of any allocating calls.
+This will always be greater than stla_pool_size as there is overhead for the structures, and this is independent of any allocating calls.
 */
 size_t stla_pool_used(stla_pool_t *h);